 With wind borne pollen and scent it is often difficult to determine where the origin for the trigger to an allergic reaction originates.
-As it is difficult to determine the cause of the allergic reaction and with the variety of vegetation in the environment it is sometimes not realistic or feasible to carry out tree removals that would significantly alleviate the symptoms.
-Consequentially we do not normally prune trees to address unsubstantiated allergic reactions.
+As it is difficult to determine the cause of the allergic reaction and with the variety of vegetation in the environment it is sometimes not realistic or feasible to carry out tree work/removals that would significantly alleviate the symptoms.
+Consequentially we do not normally undertake work on trees to address allergic reactions.